 My wife and I had a monthly budget meeting (complete with pizza!).
 Having a regular check-in to make sure we were aligned on our bank account activity was helpful to confirm every dollar was well spent.
 We cut back on our expenses by shopping at discount grocery stores, eliminating our cable television bill, negotiating other services to a lower monthly rate, and prioritizing free activities over expensive hobbies (think lots of time at the library with the kids).

 In addition to cutting back, we looked for ways to make more money.
 We sold things around our home to generate more cash, I hustled at work to earn bigger bonuses, and I even started a blog to create a new income stream.
 It helps to get creative when it comes to “making money.”
-Certain credit cards allow you to apply your earned rewards toward the principal balance.
+Certain credit cards allow you to apply your earned rewards toward the principal balance.1

 3. Know all the ways to make extra payments

-There are a few ways to pay more towards your mortgage each year.
+There are a few ways to pay more toward your mortgage each year.
 Wells Fargo Preferred Payment PlanSM can help you arrange payments to match your paycheck cycle, or other personal circumstances.
 Some ideas to make your payments more manageable include:

 - Schedule your payments for every two weeks instead of monthly.
 With this method, you make half a monthly payment every two weeks.
 And since this results in 26 half payments per year (i.e. 13 full payments instead of 12), two of the half payments will be applied directly to your loan principal.